CMPLXapps/PyRC/README.md

 # Running a Server

-Download a zip from one of the server branches.
+However you run a server

 # What It's About

-With the exception of the so-called 'compilation server' which gathers and compiles all active servers and displays them for all users authorized to access each of them, and perhaps some personal servers that I may choose to run in the future, no servers that you encounter with this app are official, they are all independently run.
+With the exception of the so-called 'compilation server' which gathers and compiles all active, registered servers and displays them for all users, and perhaps some personal servers that I may choose to run in the future, no servers that you encounter with this app are official, they are all privately run.